Phil-Grim/london_properties_analysis/README.md

 The following jinja code is used in dbt to materialise the tables:
 - the tables are materialised by Date_Listed on a "day" level of granularity
 - the tables are materialised incrementally.
-This means that the first time a model is run, the table by transforming all rows of source data.
+This means that the first time a model is run, the table is created by transforming all rows of source data.
 On subsequent rows, dbt transforms only the rows in your source data that you tell dbt to filter for.
 This limits the amount of data that needs to be transformed, reducing the runtime of transformations.

 ```sql